DesignLiquido/plain-english/README.md

-# simple-english
+# plain-english
-Our implementation of Simple English, programming language created by Gerry Rzeppa.
+Our implementation of Plain English, programming language created by Gerry Rzeppa.